Mussel, mussels (Farmed)

-In the UK, mussels are grown by suspension rope culture and bottom culture.
+In the UK and Ireland, mussels are grown by suspension rope culture and bottom culture.
 Mussels grown by suspension rope culture are generally harvested by hand-gathering methods.
 Mussels grown by bottom culture are usually dredged.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone